mudita/MuditaOS/doc/build_targets.md

 will be generated in the `coverage-html` subdirectory of a build directory.
 * `coverage` - same as above, but generate an XML Cobertura report instead of an HTML.

+## json-common-target

+Downloads Mudita public assets with [download_assets](./download_assets.md).
+Those are used in both proprietary and community builds.

+## json-community-target

+Downloads Mudita public assets with [download_assets](./download_assets.md).
+Those are used only in community builds.

-## assets
+## json-proprietary-target

 Downloads Mudita private assets with [download_assets](./download_assets.md) that company is either not eligible or capable of sharing publicly.
+They are used in proprietary builds.
-These are distributed with the image and update targets available for each product and. includes i.e. fonts.
+These are distributed with the image and update targets available for each product and include i.e. fonts.

-## json-images-target
+## json-rt1051-target

-Downloads Mudita public assets with [download_assets](./download_assets.md).
+Downloads Mudita private RT1051 specific assets with [download_assets](./download_assets.md) that company is either not eligible or capable of sharing publicly.
+These are distributed with the image and update targets available for each product.

 ## ecoboot.bin